RicoJia/ricojia.github.io/_posts/2022/2022-04-01-deep-learning-transformer-5-transformer-hands-on.markdown

 ### Lesson 9: A Larger Model May / May Not Improve Performance

 This is the last "lesson" I want to mention, the reason being, this could slow down training while there could be potential bugs around.
-When the model is functional with a large size, try a larger model for better performance.
+When the model is functional with a large dataset, try a larger model for better performance.
 Some experiments I've run:

 | Embedding Dim | Number of Encoder-Decoder Embedding Layers | Max Sentence Length | Loss At 100 Epochs | Loss At 200 Epochs | Teacher Forcing Ratio Decay Period
 |---------------|--------------------------------------------|---------------------|--------------------|---------------------|---------------------|